Last update: 04.08.2019

+On the bright side, we were able to beat Netflix’s geoblocking and stream our show in HD without any issues.
 We also had some success dealing with geo-blocked content from YouTube and Comedy Central.

-If using VPNhub for Netflix isn’t such a great idea, what about using VPNhub for torrenting purposes?
+What about using VPNhub for torrenting purposes?

 The thing here is that Pornhub has gone out of their way to make VPNhub as legitimate as possible.
 So the T&Cs for VPNhub actually state that it can’t be used for “hacking, cracking or distribution of counterfeit software,” not to mention “copyright infringement.”

 This would seem to rule out most torrenting.
-Moreover, while we’ve been able to get torrent running on VPNhub, the performance just isn’t as good as alternatives like ExpressVPN, which specializes in P2P downloading.
+Moreover, while we’ve been able to get torrent running on VPNhub, the performance just isn’t as good as alternatives like TorGuard, which specializes in P2P downloading.

 VPNhub has been blocked by the Chinese government.

-If you’re looking for a trustworthy, transparent VPN provider who will answer your email inquiries within a couple of hours, you might want to look elsewhere.
+If you’re looking for a trustworthy, transparent provider who will answer your email inquiries within a couple of hours, you might want to look elsewhere.

 While we don’t doubt that VPNhub’s support team do great work, the developers and Pornhub themselves aren’t famous for being transparent and available, and the FAQ section on the VPNhub website is a little thin.